abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/22-Open a Support Request.md

     ![](../images/lab22-image3.png)

-1. Click **Next** and in the recommended solution tab, read through the recommended solutions and click on **Return to support request**
+1. Click **Next** and in the recommended solution tab, read through the recommended solutions and click on **Return to support request**.

    ![](../images/lab22-image2.png)